-Reserve Goal Description Source Board Election \$120,000 - \$160,000 To cover biennial election and associated costs.
+Reserve Goal Description Source Board Election \$140,000 - \$210,000 To cover biennial election and associated costs.
 Water rate over the 2 subsequent years.
 Water Management \$200,000 To replenish storage of water pumped from local basins.
 Amount set at (TVMWD Six Basins storage capacity, less current storage, less MWD current storage) expected rate for replenishment.
 Six Basins water sales annually & then from Unassigned Reserves.
 Additional shortfalls replenished from water rate over the next 3 years.
-Water Rate Stabilization \$1,200,000 - \$1,800,000 To help fund operations when water sales are less than projected.
+Water Rate Stabilization \$1,300,000 - \$1,900,000 To help fund operations when water sales are less than projected.
 Reserve shall be set at an amount to supplant lost income in the event of 10% water sales shortages over a 2-3 year period.
 Unassigned Reserves.
 Additional shortfalls replenished from water rate over the next 3 years unless rate stabilization utilized to balance upcoming budget.
-Capital Investment Program \$4,100,000 - \$8,200,000 To cover expected and actual capital project/repair/ replacement costs over the next 2-4 year period.
+Capital Investment Program \$4,400,000 - \$9,700,000 To cover expected and actual capital project/repair/ replacement costs over the next 2-4 year period.
 Unassigned Reserves.
 Additional shortfalls replenished from water rate over the next 3 years.
 Opportunity \$2,000,000 - \$3,000,000 For unbudgeted, unplanned or opportunistic projects that can increase supply reliability or decrease rates.
 Unassigned Reserves.
 Additional shortfalls replenished from water rate over the next 3 years.
-Employee Benefit \$2,100,000 To accumulate funds to offset the unfunded portion of employee pension and OPEB actuarial accrued liabilities.
-Funds to be deposited at the close of each fiscal year to the Post Employment Benefit Trust until the balance of the trust and CalPERS assets reaches approximately 90% of the actuarial accrued liability.
+Employee Benefit \$3,400,000 To accumulate funds to offset net OPEB and pension liabilities.
+Funds to be deposited at the close of each fiscal year to the Post Employment Benefit Trust until the balance of the trust and CalPERS assets reaches approximately 90% of the total liability.
 This reserve will maintain the remaining 10% to offset the unfunded liability and to ensure the trust is not overfunded.
 Unassigned Reserves.
 The board will approve a rate funding strategy during the annual budget process.
-Emergency Total available reserve balances of at least \$10,000,000 To cover unexpected costs from litigation, catastrophic events, business interruptions, or other events deemed as emergencies by the Board Unassigned Reserves.
+Emergency Total available reserve balances of at least \$10,000,000 To cover unexpected costs from litigation, catastrophic events, business interruptions, or other events deemed as emergencies by the Board.
+Unassigned Reserves.
 Additional shortfalls replenished from water rate over the next 3 years.
 Unassigned Remaining balance of unrestricted net assets To replenish all other reserves and then accumulate excess reserves above goal amounts.
 Excess retained earnings.